Soolan/wtf-cloudrun/README.md

 From non-technical perspective, there is a good summary of the problem I am trying to solve, the solution and brief intro to the system here: https://wtf.pub/investors

-Write the Future as an application or system has the following features:
+Write the Future as an application or system has the following features COVERING talent management, workforce monetization for the specific modules like company, team, playbook, kanban, BPM, BPA, marketplace, MCP etc.)

 **Features**
 From technical perspective, there are several major business logic that construct our platform: